Vortical interactions in turbulent thermoacoustic systems: Abstract

 \section{Abstract}

-This study examines the interplay between acoustic pressure oscillations and interactions between regions of intense vorticity in the reactive field of a turbulent combustor.
-These regions of intense vortical interactions are identified as vortical communities in the network space of weighted directed vortical networks constructed from two-dimensional velocity data.
-The vortical interactions in the high-dimensional reactive flow are condensed into a low-dimensional network representation by leveraging the inter-community strengths and the weighted community centroids.
-Subsequently, we show that the mean and the maximum of all inter-community interactions exhibit a strong delayed correlation with the acoustic pressure oscillations during the state of thermoacoustic instability.
-In contrast, during the state of combustion noise, the correlation between the acoustic pressure oscillations and the inter-community interactions is lost due to the incoherent spatiotemporal behaviour of acoustic and hydrodynamic fields in turbulent thermoacoustic system.
-Spatiotemporal evolution of pairs of vortical communities with the maximum inter-community interactions provides insight into explaining the critical regions detected in the reaction field during the states of intermittency and thermoacoustic instability in previous studies.
-We further demonstrate that the high correlations between network measures and acoustic pressure oscillations during the state of thermoacoustic instability weaken when steady air jets are introduced within the critical region to suppress the thermoacoustic oscillations.
-This work sheds light on the intricate relationship between the vortical interactions and the acoustic behaviour in a turbulent combustor, thus offering insights for understanding thermoacoustic instabilities in combustion systems and for unsteady flows in general fluid dynamics literature.
+This study examines the dynamics of vortical interactions and their implications for mitigating thermoacoustic instability in a turbulent combustor.
+The regions of intense vortical interactions are identified as vortical communities in the network space of weighted directed vortical networks constructed from two-dimensional experimental velocity data.
+One can expect vortical interactions in the combustor to be strongest near the moment of vortex shedding, as the shed vortices gradually weaken due to dissipation while convecting downstream.
+However, we show that, during the state of thermoacoustic instability, there is a non-trivial consistent phase lag of approximately $52 \degree$ between the shedding of the coherent structures from the backward-facing step and the time instant when the vortical interactions attain their local maximum value.
+We explain this phase lag by investigating the correlation between acoustic pressure fluctuations, spatio-temporal dynamics of coherent structures, and vortical interactions in the reaction field of the combustor.
+We also show the aperiodic variation of vortical interactions during the states of combustion noise and aperiodic epochs of intermittency.
+Furthermore, the spatio-temporal evolution of pairs of vortical communities with the maximum inter-community interactions provides insight into explaining the critical regions detected in the reaction field during the states of intermittency and thermoacoustic instability, also identified in previous studies.
+We further show that the most efficient suppression of thermoacoustic instability via air microjet injection is achieved when steady air jets are introduced to disrupt the maximum inter-community interactions present during the state of thermoacoustic instability.